Hints and Tips for Technical Professionals

 Writing and presenting a good CV and covering letter

 Perfect your Marketing Documents

-Strong resume’s mustn’t be lengthy.
-One to two pages that feature your most top accomplishments works best.
+Strong résumés don’t have to be lengthy.
+One to two pages that feature your most top accomplishments works well.

 When highlighting your professional experience, use accomplishment statements rather than descriptions of your role.
 Start with an action verb.
 Then detail the impact that action had: Did you increase, decrease, modify, or change anything in your work?
 Finally, be sure to quantify the accomplishments.
 Data helps.